-Handbags & Accessories Global Specialists look at the ‘holy trinity’ of Hermès bags — the Kelly, the Constance and the Birkin — and offers an expert guide to what new and experienced collectors should look for
+Christie’s Handbags & Accessories specialists look at the ‘holy trinity’ of Hermès bags — the Kelly, the Constance and the Birkin — and offer an expert guide to what new and experienced collectors should look for

 Thierry Hermès began his career in 1837 crafting harnesses, and from the outset was fastidious in his devotion to materials, quality and craft.
 In 1880, Hermès and his sons introduced saddlery to their array of products.

 In the 20th century, Hermès further enhanced its product range by adding accessories for women, including carrés, or silk scarves, and sacs.
 The techniques that for two centuries were used to craft the highest quality saddles are still seen today in the ateliers where Hermès craftsmen and women stitch and sew Birkin and Kelly handbags by hand.

 It takes a single expert craftsman up to 40 hours to produce a Birkin bag.
 The stitch on which the brand’s reputation is based — the saddle — cannot be replicated by a machine; it takes two needles simultaneously passing through the same seam to produce a Birkin correctly.
 If done correctly, the saddle stitch will never unravel — either on a saddle or a Birkin.

 Find out more about our updated online sales calendar